Firefighters and Divorce

 The ever-present risk to firefighters could also create anxiety in a marriage, which increases stress even if a firefighter is never actually injured on the job.
 Men who marry female firefighters might be completely unprepared for what they are signing up for, so they get divorced.

-Contact Speaks Family Law Firm
+Contact Speaks Law Firm, PC Family Law Division

 A firefighter’s divorce is really no different than anyone else’s.
 Couples have different paths they follow to divorce court, and an experienced family law attorney can help make the process go as smoothly as possible.